jeff-dillon/airbnb-project/README.md

 1. This README file provides information about the project and how to use the code.
 2. `data/README.md` provides data dictionary for the data used in the project.
 3. `src/01_discover.ipynb` is a jupyter notebook using pandas to understand the raw data files.
+4. `src/02_clean.py` use pandas to clean a dataset
+5. `src/realestate.py` create custom classes and methods

 ## Project Layout